 How to Open Source a Private Project

-Open Source is one of the things that we value opens a new window as a company.
+Open Source is one of the things that we value as a company.
 Our philosophy is that “everything we do should be open by default”.
 This is why in the past few months we decided to open source two of our internal projects.
-We built Dash opens a new window and Points opens a new window to make our daily processes smoother, and then we thought “hey, why not share them with everyone?”.
+We built Dash and Points to make our daily processes smoother, and then we thought “hey, why not share them with everyone?”.
 Now we also want to share the process of how we turned them from private to open source.

 Making a list